-4. Regional and territorial situation of the green and blue economy - Westpomeranian region, Poland
+4. Regional and territorial situation of the green and blue economy -Westpomeranian Region, Poland

-This document has been prepared at the request of the Westpomeranian Region and its constitutes a part of the GREen Start-up Support" project, which in turn is a part of the European Territorial Cooperation Programme - INTERREG EUROPE 2014-2020, with the participation of the European Regional Development Fund.
+This document has been prepared at the request of the Westpomeranian Region and it constitutes a part of the GREen Start-up Support" project, which in turn is a part of the European Territorial Cooperation Programme - Interreg Europe 2014-2020, with the participation of the European Regional Development Fund.